Ritual view of communication: Newspapers, social media and the ritual view

 In order to elaborate on his ritual view, and specifically its religious connotations, Carey uses an example of mass media, the newspaper.
 In this case, Carey likens newspaper reading to attending mass.
 He states, "attending mass, [is] a situation in which nothing new is learned but in which a particular view of the world is portrayed and confirmed."
 The ritual act, then, becomes part of a shared culture, and according to the ritual view is maintained through time.

 Carey details human interaction with newspapers to add another dimension to the ritual view, specifically drama.
 Carey asserts that readers "engage in a continual shift of roles or of dramatic focus", when they read through a newspaper.
 Carey continues, that, "though news changes little…it is habitually consumed."
 In this way, the ritual view of communication is concerned with the presentation of reality in a particular moment in time, and how individuals interact and share in it.

 Certainly newspapers have long been conceptualized in terms of community.
-For example, in his book Newspaper Use and Community Ties, Keith R. Stamm examines the relationship between individuals and newspapers in detail, relying on the works of Park, Jenowitz, Robert, and Merton.
+For example, in his book Newspaper Use and Community Ties, Keith R. Stamm examines the relationship between individuals and newspapers in detail, relying on the works of Park, Janowitz, Robert, and Merton.
 Yet, in the past few decades, newspapers, in their printed format, have experienced a steady decline in readership.
 In response, a large majority of newspapers now host online versions.
 This ongoing movement towards digital formats raises questions surrounding the changing relationship of individuals and newspapers.
 For instance, what becomes of the communities newspapers have long sustained?
 How does Carey’s ritual view of communication apply today?

 Although printed newspapers continue to retain readership owing, in large part, to the trustworthiness and insightfulness of content perceived by readers, digitized newspapers surpass the printed format in terms of immediacy and geography.
 They also incorporate an additional dimension for connectedness, particularly through social media.
 Yet, the relationship between social media and newspapers is multi-layered and complex.
 Indeed, the relationship between the two requires further exploration in order to better understand the potential effect of social media on newspapers.
 However, since social media encompasses multiple platforms, it may be necessary to focus on a specific social media, for instance Twitter.

 In reference to Carey’s ritual view of communication Twitter enables the establishment, transformation, and maintenance of societal interaction.
 For example, Twitter involves both sharing and participation, by way of "tweets", and association and fellowship, by way of "following".
 At the same time, Twitter users engage in a somewhat ritualized way through the act of "following" particular organizations, individuals, or interests.
 Moreover, in "following" specific groups or persons Twitter users form "online communities."